aditosoftware/vscode-liquibase/README.md

 The recently loaded contexts are saved per database connection.
 That means, if you have three connections, then you have three sections of the contexts.
 For more information regarding caching, see [the caching section](#caching).

-## Converting changelogs from one liquibase format to another format
+## Converting changelogs from one Liquibase format to another format

-With the two commands `Liquibase: Converts a file from one liquibase format to another` and `Liquibase: Converts a folder from one liquibase format to another`, you can convert changelogs from one format to another.
+With the two commands `Liquibase: Converts a file from one Liquibase format to another` and `Liquibase: Converts a folder from one Liquibase format to another`, you can convert changelogs from one format to another.

 > **NOTE:** It is very important, that you check to produced results by the command.
 We do not guarantee the completeness and correctness of the files.